-Art 7 (2) (iii): System of regulatory inspection and assessment (New chapter)
+Art 7 (2) (iii): System of regulatory inspection and assessment (Update 8)

-The legal basis for inspections is laid down Article 147 of the law of 28^a May 2019 on radiation protection, which appoints officers of the DRP to perform inspections.
+The legal basis for inspections is laid down Article 147 of the law of 28th May 2019 on radiation protection, which appoints officers of the DRP to perform inspections.
 The inspectors are entitled to access facilities during office hours, take samples for examination, to obtain relevant documents and to collect on the spot any necessary information.